logzio/logzio-helm/charts/logzio-otel-operator/README.md

 ## logzio-otel-operator

-Allows you to use auto instrumentation so you can easly send traces from your kubernetes cluster.
+Allows you to use open telemetry auto instrumentation so you can easly send traces from your kubernetes cluster.

 ## Prerequisites